NGcodeX/spiderdiplome/README.md

 ### Test Execution

 Executed the test cases manually and using automation tools.
 This involved testing different user interactions, data inputs, and system responses.
 All deviations from the expected results were logged as bugs.

-### Bug Reporting

-Used GitHub Issues to document each bug, providing detailed descriptions, steps to reproduce, screenshots, and severity levels.
-This facilitated clear communication with the development team for quick resolution.

-### Regression Testing

-After bug fixes, I performed regression testing to ensure that the fixes did not introduce new issues and that the application still met the requirements.

 ## Collaboration and Communication